SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Methods

 \subsubsection{The Decoder}

-~~~~We focus on designing the architecture of the decoder, which includes the connectivity between the encoder and the decoder, as well as the connections inside the decoder.
-The first problem is to decide the number of decoder stages automatically.
+~~~~We focus on automatically designing the connectivity structure between the encoder and the decoder, as well as the connections inside the decoder.
+The first problem is to decide the number of stages in the decoder automatically.
 To achieve that, we initialize the decoder with a large number of stages and employ the search algorithm to select the most important ones.
-Concretely, the decoder is initialized with $L$ stages, which has the same number of stages as the encoder.
-The feature generated by each stage is noted as $D_l$, where $l$ is an index ranging from $L$ to $1$, as shown in Figure~\ref{fig:framework_01}.
+Concretely, the decoder is initialized with the same number of stages as the encoder, \ie $L$ stages.
+The feature generated by each stage of the decoder is noted as $D_l$, where $l$ is an index ranging from $L$ to $1$, as shown in Figure~\ref{fig:framework_01}.
 Additionally, $E_l$ and $D_l$ have the same spatial dimensions by our design.

 The second problem is to automatically choose the input features for each decoder stage.
-Inspired by DenseNet~\cite{huang2017densely}, we propose to initialize the decoder to a densely connected network with learnable connections, which contains a large set of possible final architectures.
-Many classic architectures in dense image prediction is a subset of the proposed network, such as U-net~\cite{ronneberger2015u}.
-As shown in Figure~\ref{fig:framework_01}, the input features of stage $l$ contains three parts, which are $E_i$ ($i>=l$), $D_i$ ($i>l$) and $G$.
-Our method then selects the most important features for each stage automatically.
-Notably, the proposed FDN is significantly different from DenseNet in four aspects.
+Inspired by DenseNet~\cite{huang2017densely}, we propose to initialize the decoder as a densely connected network.
+Many classic architectures in dense image prediction tasks are a subset of the proposed network, such as U-Net~\cite{ronneberger2015u}.
+As shown in Figure~\ref{fig:framework_01}, the input features of decoder stage $l$ contains three parts, which are $E_i$ ($i>=l$), $D_i$ ($i>l$) and $G$.
+Our method then selects the most important features for each decoder stage automatically.
+Notably, the proposed FDN is significantly different from DenseNet in three aspects.
 (1) FDN is densely connected in network-level while DenseNet only has block-level dense connections.
-(2) FDN contains input features from both inside and outside the decoder, following the encoder-decoder style.
-(3) The spatial dimensions of each input feature are different in FDN.
-(4) FDN contains learnable dense connections, which becomes sparser as the training progresses.
+(2) The input features of a decoder stage in FDN are from both inside and outside the decoder, following the encoder-decoder style.
+(3) The input features of a decoder stage in FDN have different spatial dimensions.